Tino27Gut/Tino27Gut/README.md

 # 👨‍💼 Martín Gutiérrez

-**`Data Analyst | Sr. Digital Transformation Consultant`**
+**`Data Analyst | Applied Intelligence Analyst`**

 👋🏻 I am Martín Gutiérrez, a Data Analyst with honors degrees in Business Management and Accounting.
 Since discovering Business Intelligence tools in my first job, I have become passionate about data analysis and its ability to generate actionable insights that drive business results.

-🔎 This curiosity led me on an intensive path of learning and work experience, developing skills in Qlik Sense, Microsoft Power BI, Looker Studio, Python, ETL, Dashboards, and bilingual English.
-These competencies have allowed me to gain international experience in startups and large tech companies, such as General Atlantic and Mercado Libre, achieving notable objectives:
+🔎 This curiosity led me on an intensive path of learning and work experience, developing skills in Big Query, SQL, Microsoft Power BI, Tableau, Looker Studio, Python, Dashboards, and bilingual English.
+These competencies have allowed me to gain international experience in startups and large tech companies, such as General Atlantic, Pedidos Ya and Mercado Libre, achieving notable objectives:

 📊 Managed over 100 initiatives through BI solutions, reducing project management times.

-💎 Facilitated securing over USD 15M in funding for local and international clients.
+💎 Identified opportunities to optimize customer acquisition and retention campaigns spend in 85%+.

 📈 Developed dashboards to visualize and control over USD 80M in revenue.